Salomonik/Code-Institute-Project-3/README.md

     - CSRF protection should be implemented to prevent cross-site request forgery.
     - User input should be validated to prevent SQL injection and other security issues.

+### Non-Functional Requirements

+1. **Performance**:
+   - Database queries should be optimized for fast retrieval of data.

+2. **Reliability**:
+   - The application should have minimal downtime.

+3. **Usability**:
+   - The user interface should be intuitive and easy to navigate.
+   - Forms and other interactive elements should provide clear feedback to the user.

+4. **Security**:
+   - Sensitive data, such as user passwords, should be encrypted.
+   - The application should be protected against common security threats, such as SQL injection, XSS, and CSRF.

+8. **Accessibility**:
+   - It should follow accessibility guidelines, such as providing alt text for images and ensuring good contrast between text and background colors.